uktrade/data-hub-frontend/docs/Deployments.md

 Commits to `main` are automatically deployed to dev and staging environments.

-Deployments to production are done manually through Jenkins where a Git tag can be used.
+Deployments to UAT and production are done manually through Copilot/platform-helper where a Git tag must be used.

 ## Deploying to production